rodbv/pgvector-test/README.md

     cd pgvector-test
     ```

-2. Create a virtual environment and activate it:
+1. Create a virtual environment and activate it:
     ```bash
     python3 -m venv .env
     source .env/bin/activate## Pulling Different Models with Ollama

-Ollama allows you to pull different models for your project.
-Here's how you can do it:

-1. First, make sure you have `ollama` installed.
-If not, you can install it using pip:
-    ```bash
-    pip install ollama
     ```

-2. Install the dependencies:
+1. Install the dependencies:
     ```bash
     pip install -r requirements.txt
     ```

-3. Running Postgres with pgVector support from Docker.

-3. Running Postgres with pgVector support from Docker.
+1. Running Postgres with pgVector support from Docker.

     You can run a PostgreSQL instance with `pgvector` support using Docker.
 Here's how you can do it: